mattpeebles/book-commons-api/README.md

 - locationUrl

 #### Put <a name="ebookPut"></a>
-There is not put route for ebooks.
+There is not a put route for ebooks.
 These ebook objects ideally and practically are immutable as they are pulled from outside databases.

 #### Delete <a name="ebookDelete"></a>
 `/ebooks/:bookId`